emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Why Doesn't This Feel Empowering?
 Working Through the Repressive Myths of Critical Pedagogy
 e ellsworth, 1990

-1a.
+1. Orientation:
+  a.
 I'm reading this paper to get a fuller understanding of cp, namely its criticism
   b. what are the complaints about cp? how is it difficult to implement in the class? how might that affect the way cp was invisioned by freire?
   c. skim as always, look for criticism and understand them

 notes: